mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 `http-server` package.

-Zipping together a web server, a servlet container and (optionally) a Tango database with an example devic requires using tools for service orchestration.
+Zipping together a web server, a servlet container and (optionally) a Tango database with an example device requires using tools for service orchestration.
 These tools are discussed later in this section.

 ## Containerizing applications